ahmedelasmai/ecommerce/docs/MAIN.md

 ## User app / authentication

 I used the Django authentication framework as its secure, follows best practices and intergrates seemlessly.
-Also I wanted to focus more on developing the app.
+Also it allowed me to focus more on developing the app.

+## architecture

+I used the default Django project structure as I felt django cookiecutter had too many features that I didn't need

+## misc

+- static and media files are stored in /econ/ I didn't put much thought into where they are stored for development because in production they are servered through the web server.